sregmi001/TerraShop/README.md

 ### Basket Per Visitor

 Server doesn't manage session and a unique visitor identification is resposiblity of client/frontend.
 For backend, it's a unique guid only.

+## What hasn't been done at all

+- No front end and no front end tests.
+- Some of the basket functionality is missing.